Sanketpatil7/GarageBillingSystem/README.md

 A simple Garage Service Billing System built using Core Java and OOP concepts.
 This console-based application allows a garage to manage customers, assign services, and generate invoices.

+🎯 What I Learned
+- Implemented OOP concepts in real application
+- Learned how to manage data using HashMap and ArrayList
+- Understood object relationships using composition
+- Practiced Java console application design

+This project was built as part of my learning journey in Core Java.
+I wanted to apply OOP concepts in a real-world scenario like a garage billing system.

 📌 Features

 ✅ Add new customers